jackbaty/archive.baty.net/content/posts/2017/2017-11-14-publishing-with-zeit-now.md

----
-title: "Publishing a static blog with Zeit Now"
-slug: "publishing-with-zeit-now"
++++
-date: "2017-11-14T12:22:01-04:00"
+date = "2017-11-14T12:22:01-04:00"
-tags: ["blogging","static"]
-draft: false
-description: Using Zeit Now to publish my notes as a static site
+description = "Using Zeit Now to publish my notes as a static site" draft = false slug = "publishing-with-zeit-now" tags = ["blogging", "static"] title = "Publishing a static blog with Zeit Now"

----
++++

 I decided to use my Tinderbox-generated static blog as a real world test of https://zeit.co.